Apetor: Personal life

 In June 2013, Eckhoff reported that he had been robbed of his recording and camping equipment after he left them at a quay to moor his boat.
 He suspected two men piloting a large motorboat of the theft, noting that their boat had run full throttle into the port when he was gone.
 He reported the incident to the police, though he did not notice the brand of the boat.
 A few days later, he wrote on Facebook that his belongings had been returned, and that they had been taken unintentionally by someone from Kongsberg.

-In November 2018, Eckhoff uploaded a video to YouTube revealing that he had been diagnosed with colorectal cancer in March of that year, and underwent surgery later in June.
+In his 20s, Eckhoff was diagnosed with ulcerative colitis, but chose not to get operated because he believed the result would be too restrictive for his lifestyle.
+He kept the disease secret from his friends.
+In March 2018, Eckhoff told his family that he had been diagnosed with cancer; he underwent surgery later in June.
+In November, Eckhoff uploaded a video to YouTube divulging his diagnosis of colorectal cancer.
 He clarified in the video that it was not due to lifestyle choices, but from chronic inflammatory bowel disease.
 After the surgery, he had to use a colostomy bag.
 He was focused on enjoying the small things in life through his videos, a feeling reinforced by his survival from cancer.